bedenver/mevu/ongoing-research.md

 [Other interested people]()

-# Coming soon
+# Coming soon/Future research

 The following research projects will be launching in March 2021:
  - Content validity with parents of children with vision impairment
  - Health and educational professionals

  If you would like to be notified when these projects open please....

- # Future research

- There is potential for MEVU to be a useful tool to guide and evaluate early interventions to optimise visual abilities.